vanakenm/making-software-product/contents.md

 ### Collaboration vs Contracts (2)

 > A good contract will at best allow you to get out of a bad situation at a limited cost - it will never by itself make the collaboration better

 ---

+### Collaboration vs Contracts (3)

+> One thing you absolutely need is an IP transfer clause - can be pretty simple

+---